RossAscends/STMP/README.md

 ### Low-priority but Nice-to-have Features

 - Multiple AI characters active at once (group chats)
-- Exporting chat files as text or JSON?
+- Exporting/download chats as text or JSON?
-- UI themes
+- UI themes?
+- names in UserList match colors in chat
+- list of active entities in AI Chat (based on contents of last prompt?)